Four Month Sleep Regression: How Long Will This Last?

 3. Have A Good Routine

 If baby’s getting fussy, you know it’s already been too long between sleep times and you’ll need to be more mindful of the clock.
-At this age, your little one will only spend about 2 hours of time awake between naps and bedtime will be around 7 or 8 at night for her long rest.
+At 4 months, a typical schedule will include about 2 hours of time awake between naps.
+Bedtime will be around 7 or 8 at night.

 Download Our Safe Sleep Guide